cchauve/CompMath-Day-2023/README.md

-# ARETE Plamids Comparison Paper
+# ARETE Plasmids Comparison Paper
 ## Overview

 This repo contains the material and experiments for the plasmids paper of the ARETE grant.